-As one of the greatest influences of modern western civilization, England is a country full of history and culture.
-On top of this, there are also many attractions scattered throughout England that makes it such a prominent place of travel for many people on vacation.
-In the heart of it all, is London, a beautiful city with many excursions awaiting.
+England is a country full of old history and contemporary culture, a prime destination for cutting-edge artists, business travelers, state officials, and creatives.
+Its many cultural and historical attractions make it a prominent place of travel for vacationers.
+In the heart of it all is London, a bustling city with excursions awaiting.

 Whether for the nightlife, the history, food, or sight seeing, London has something for everyone.
-The transit system is incredibly efficient allowing you to visit a couple museums, stroll through a botanical garden, see a show, check out Big Ben and the London eye, and catch the sun set over London from a roof-top all in one day.
+The transit system is incredibly efficient, allowing you to visit museums, stroll through a botanical garden, see a show, check out famous attractions, and catch the sun set over London from a roof-top all in one day.

 Whatever it is that brings your interest to London, it would be ideal for you to know the basics of traveling to London.
 To help you along before you go on your trip, here is the ultimate starter guide to traveling London.